Phone 029 888 3333 or email lance.l@wellingtonkarateacademy.co.nz

 Instructors

-Andy Anderson, Senior Instructor
+Andy Anderson, Chief Instructor

-Andy started karate training in 1979, and gained Shodan in 1985 from Sensei Takasaka, Senior Instructor of Kei Shin Kan Karate Do.
-Andy trained under renowned Grand Master Masanao Takazawa (1930 – 2010) in Nagano, Japan and at Takashimadaira dojo, Tokyo during the 1980’s.
-This included massed training in the famous Budokan, a career highlight for all karateka’s.
-Andy is also a shodan in the art of kobudo (weapons) Ryukyu Dento Kobu-jutsu Kyokai.
+Andy commenced karate training in 1979, gaining Shodan in 1985 from Sensei Takasaka of Kei Shin Kan Karate Do.
+Andy trained under renowned Grand Master Masanao Takazawa (1930 – 2010) in Nagano, Japan and at Takashimadaira dojo, Tokyo during the 1980’s.This included training at the famous Budokan.
+Andy pays regular visits to Okinawa to further his knowledge of the art.
+Andy is also a degree grade black belt in the art of kobudo (weapons) Ryukyu Dento Kobu-jutsu Kyokai.
 Andy’s interest in karate is teaching formal techniques, as shown by the masters who he has been fortunate to know.
-Andy is a bridge to a bygone traditional karate era and he much enjoys teaching these values in a modern day environment.
+Andy is a bridge to a bygone karate era and enjoys teaching these values in a modern day environment.